-The entities to be invited to the consultation(s) on draft performance plans shall comprise, at least, the relevant ANSP(s) and airspace user (AU) representatives.
-The latter may include (but not be limited to) airline associations, individual airlines, military AUs, representatives of general aviation, representatives of business aviation etc.
+In accordance with Article 10(4) of Implementing Regulation (EU) 2019/317, the entities to be invited to the consultation(s) on draft performance plans shall comprise, at least, the relevant ANSP(s) and airspace user (AU) representatives.
+The latter may include (but should not be limited to) airline associations, individual airlines, military AUs, representatives of general aviation, representatives of business aviation etc.

-In addition, NSAs shall ensure that airport operators, airport coordinators and professional staff representative bodies have the opportunity to comment on the draft performance plan either through participation in the consultation meeting itself or, where deemed more appropriate, through consultation in writing.
+In addition, NSAs shall ensure, where relevant, that airport operators and airport coordinators have the opportunity to comment on the draft performance plan which could be fulfilled through participation in the consultation meeting itself (which may be organised as an online consultation meeting) or, where deemed more appropriate, through consultation in writing.
 It is advised that written comments are collected by the lead NSA responsible for submitting the performance plan to the Commission.